anhcu/README-generator/test.md

   Go to your terminal and run node index.js

   # Question
-  I test the project by myself.
+  I'm doing all the testing myself.

   # Learn
   “Time is money”, Time is a valuable resource, therefore it is better to create and develop in a timely manner.